 1402 P.M.
-BCCTC Students will attend the afternoon ses
+BCCTC

 Students will attend the afternoon session at Beaver County Career and Technology Center.
 Students will eat lunch in the Gold cafeteria.
 Students will board the bus at 11:20 A.M.

 BCCTC Registration Requirements per Grade